Mega Millions Lottery by the numbers

 How likely are you to win the Mega Millions?

 The odds of hitting the jackpot are 1 in 258,890,850.
 That means the whole population of France, Germany, England, Scotland, Wales, Northern Ireland and Spain would all have to play the lottery to generate just one jackpot winner.

 Or to look at it another way: if you played the lottery every day of your life from birth, you would have to live to be 709,290 years old to have one statistical chance of winning.

-The jackpot of $540 million is the 7th-largest in US history.
-Not only that, it’s larger than the gross domestic product of 8 countries: Micronesia, Tonga, São Tomé and Príncipe, Palau, the Marshall Islands, Kiribati, Dominica and Tuvalu.
+The largest jackpot so far tallied in at $1.537 billion.
+A jackpot of over $540 million, which has happened twice in the last decade, is larger than the gross domestic product of 8 countries: Micronesia, Tonga, São Tomé and Príncipe, Palau, the Marshall Islands, Kiribati, Dominica and Tuvalu.